juanxo90/MAGCPD/README.md

 # MAGCPD

-MAGCPD: A MATLAB code to calculate the Curie Point Depth and their 1D thermal modeling.
+MAGCPD: MATLAB code to calculate the Curie Point Depth and their 1D thermal modeling.

-A MATLAB based code for the estimation of the Curie Point Depth (CPD), associated with the depth to the bottom of magnetic source, by the inversion of magnetic anomalies using the method of Li et al. (2013) and defractal (Salem et al., 2014).
+A MATLAB based code for the estimation of the Curie Point Depth (CPD), associated with the depth to the bottom of magnetic source, by the inversion of magnetic anomalies using the modified centroid (Li et al. 2013) and defractal (Salem et al. 2014).

-This code uses an algorithm based on the calculation of the top and the centroid of the magnetic source using the modified centroid approach due to 2D fractal magnetization model.
+This code uses an algorithm based on the calculation of the top and the centroid of the magnetic source due to 2D fractal magnetization model.

-After the calculation of the CPD, an optional temperature at depth assuming a 1D steady state with heat generation could be calculated, introducing the thermal parameters required by the console.
+After the calculation of the CPD, an optional temperature at depth profile is calculated assuming a 1D steady state with heat generation.
+For the temperature profile is necesary introduce the thermal parameters required by the console.

 The functions requires as an input data:

-a) GEOtiff image with the magnetic data or radially averaged amplitude (or power) spectrum (wavenumber (1/km), Log[A(k)] (or Log[P(k)])).
+a) GEOtiff image with the magnetic data or radially averaged amplitude spectrum file (Log(A(k)), wavenumber (1/km), condifence intervals (optinal)).

 b) Flight altitude of the data acquisition in km.

 Please watch the video tutorial for more details: https://www.youtube.com/watch?v=Hgs5Yri0EDw

-The synthetic data are:
+Synthetic data are attached and corresponds by:

 1.- Magnetic data (synt_200.tif)

 2.- Radially Averaged Amplitude Spectrum (RAAS.txt)

-3.- Radially Averaged Power Spectrum (RAPS.txt)

 This code is part of the paper:
 Carrillo-de la Cruz, J. L., Velázquez-Sánchez, S., Gómez-Rodríguez, D., Prol-Ledesma, R. M. MAGCPD: A MATLAB-based code to calculate the Curie point-depth involving the spectral analysis of aeromagnetic data.